MingLin-home/gFM/README.md

 Installation
 ============
 gFM is a single python library.
-Copy gFM.py to your project root or directory in your PYTHONPATH environment variables.
+Copy gFM.py to your project root or any directory in your PYTHONPATH environment variable.
 That's it!

 Quick Usage
 ===========
 Assume we have loaded the feature matrix X and the label vector y into memory.
-Each column of X present one instance and y is a column vector.
+Each column of X presents one instance and y is a column vector.
 We want to learn a rank-10 gFM model.
 To train gFM:

 import gFM